 Come on with joypads

-One of the engineers, with no real experience in fertility medicine, used a Sony PlayStation 5 controller to position a robotic needle.
-Viewing a human egg through a camera, he then propelled himself forward, penetrating the egg and dropping a single sperm.
+One of the engineers, with no real experience in fertility medicine, used a Sony PlayStation 5 controller to place a robotic needle.
+Observing a human egg through a camera, he then moved forward on his own, penetrating the egg and dropping a single sperm.
 Overall, the robot was used to fertilize more than a dozen eggs.

 And the unusual technique, refers the MIT Technology Review, it worked.

 That's it?
-I can already imagine the social phenomena who write things like "it's always been done".
-(The ones that yell "aah!
-Robots get our women pregnant" we just skip them).
-It is however a major upgrade of traditional in vitro fertilization, which currently involves "meeting" eggs and sperm using a special needle under a microscope.
+I can already imagine social phenomena writing things like "it's always been done".
+(Those who scream “aah!
+Robots are making our women pregnant” we just skip them).
+However, it is an important update to traditional in vitro fertilization, which currently involves “meeting” eggs and sperm using a special needle under a microscope.

 An (electronic) hand to fertility